-Many expatriates have chosen to transfer their UK pensions to a Qualifying Recognised Overseas Pension Scheme (QROPS).
-Since QROPS were introduced in 2006, £10.77 billion had been sent through 123,100 transfers up to April 2018 – an average of £898 million per year.
+Many British expatriates have chosen to transfer their UK pensions to a Qualifying Recognised Overseas Pension Scheme (QROPS).
+Since QROPS’ introduction in 2006, over £11.4 billion was sent through 128,100 transfers up to April 2019 – £640 million in the past year alone.

-Transferring to a QROPS can consolidate several UK pensions under one tax-efficient roof suited to your country of residency.
-Funds are sheltered from UK taxation on income and gains, and no longer count towards your lifetime pension allowance (LTA), enabling unlimited growth without attracting 55% or 25% LTA tax penalties.
+Transferring to a QROPS can consolidate several UK pensions under one tax-efficient roof suited to your country of residence and unlock other benefits.
+Funds are sheltered from UK taxation on income and gains, and immune to future changes to pension rules.

 Usually, a QROPS provides greater investment diversification compared to UK pension schemes and more freedom to vary income.
-And while most UK pensions are payable only to your spouse on death, a QROPS allows you to include other heirs in estate planning.
+Many also offer multi-currency flexibility, letting you hold and draw your funds in your currency of choice.
+Meanwhile, as UK pension payments are usually made in sterling, the income remains sensitive to volatile exchange rates during these uncertain times.
+And, while most UK pensions are payable only to your spouse on death, a QROPS allows you to include other heirs in estate planning.

 Taxation of QROPS transfers